mhmdfathy96/mhmdfathy96/README.md

 # Hi there, I'm Mohamed Fat-hy 👋 ![Visitor Count](https://komarev.com/ghpvc/?username=mhmdfathy96&color=blue)

 Welcome to my GitHub profile!
-I'm a passionate Flutter Developer with over three years of experience in mobile app development for Android and iOS.
-Proficient in developing high-performance, cross-platform applications using Flutter and Dart, with expertise in UI/UX design integration using Figma and Adobe XD.
-Skilled in managing CI/CD pipelines with Codemagic to automate the build, testing, and deployment process.
-Adept at working with RESTful APIs, Firebase, and Clean Code Architecture, and familiar with Agile development methodologies (Scrum).
-Open to relocation and eager to contribute to dynamic projects with a focus on innovation and efficiency.
+I'm a passionate Software Engineer with over 4 years of experience building scalable, high-performance applications, primarily in Flutter for Android and iOS.
+Strong foundation in software engineering principles, Clean Architecture, and API-driven systems, with hands-on experience integrating backend services and working with C#/.NET and Java (Spring Boot).
+Comfortable across the full development lifecycle, highly adaptable to new technologies, and open to backend and cross-stack roles.

 ## 📌 Showcase